 a fraction of licence area

-- Historical resource of 73 million tonnes at an average grade of 0.136% Sn
+- Historical resource of 73 million tonnes at an average grade of 0.136% tin

 - Ore bodies are up to 40m thick and over 500m along strike

-- Existing pits open ended at depth and along strike
+- Existing pits are open-ended at depth and along strike

 - Exposed ore zones allow for near-term mining production

-- Surrounding pegmatites mapped with confirmed cassiterite mineralization
+- Surrounding pegmatites mapped with confirmed cassiterite mineralisation

 - Detailed mapping programme has identified higher grade greisenised areas